 - Driving – Driving (international driving licence required) in Uganda is on the left-hand side and traffic signs are international.

 - Public transport – Buses and taxis operate in most towns.
 Price is open to negotiation and should be decided in advance.

-Do’s and don’ts – It is an offence to: deface a Ugandan banknote; urinate in public; sunbath topless; hire a prostitute; buy or take drugs; remove wildlife products from Uganda, export products made from elephant, rhino or sea turtle derivatives, or to remove coral.
+Do’s and don’ts – It is an offence to deface a Ugandan banknote; urinate in public; sunbath topless; hire a prostitute; buy or take drugs; remove wildlife products from Uganda, export products made from elephant, rhino or sea turtle derivatives, or to remove coral.
 Swearing and blasphemy are inadvisable.
-Visitors are requested to stand when the Ugandan anthem is played, or the national flag raised or lowered.
+Visitors are requested to stand when the Ugandan anthem is played, or the national flag is raised or lowered.
 They are also advised that photographing the president without prior permission or any military installation is not permitted.